Lefkas sailing holidays

 Vasiliki

-Vasiliki - Βασιλική bay is one of the best windsurfing spots due to the strong mistral (NW) wind, which the surfdudes rebaptized as “Eric”.
+Vasilikí - Βασιλική bay is one of the best windsurfing spots due to the strong mistral (NW) wind, which the surfdudes rebaptized as “Eric”.
 This also means dangerous gusts can occur, much like in the Kalamos strait, at Atokos island and the east coast of Ithaca.

-The port of Vasiliki at the head of the bay has been massively extended, the dredging is now finished and the pontoons can be used.
+The port of Vasiliki at the head of the bay has been massively extended, yet the pontoons are blocked by buoys and cannot be used, thus wasting €18½ million in European subsidies.

 From here ferries transport tourists to Porto Katsiki beach on the west coast of Lefkas, Fiskardo on Kefalonia and Frikes on Ithaca.